WLJSTeam/wljs-docs/docs/frontend/Reference/Image/Image.md

 By the default is `True`, which forces to use bilinear approximation when an image is shown scaled.

 ### `Epilog`
-The same as for `Graphics`, can be used to embed [AnimationFrameListener](frontend/Reference/Graphics/AnimationFrameListener.md)
+The same as for `Graphics`, can be used to embed [AnimationFrameListener](frontend/Reference/Graphics/AnimationFrameListener.md).
+See examples below

 ## Examples